SYChJung/studio-projects/code/project2/diary.md

 - using D3.js
 - I decided not to use tufte slopegraph.
 There are too many countries and the graph might trun into a mass.
 - I am going to use horizontal bar chart.
-- Make the bars larger than 1, larger than 0.75, larger than 0.5, larger than 0.25, and smaller than 0.0 have different colors.
+- Make the bars larger than 1, larger than 0.75, larger than 0.5, larger than 0.25, and smaller than 0.0 have different colors.(cancel)

+- Data : top 5, bottom 5 BAU of water stress each category.
+(Done!!)
+- circle                                                          (Done!!)
+- three projections(BAU, optimistic, pessimistic) in one category (Done!!)
+- lines bwtween the dots                                          (Done!!)
+- tooltip                                                         (Done!!)